tuobangli/author_ber6/README.md

-all REDS papers simultanously published
+waiting for all REDS papers finished, and then simultanously published